claudioc/jingo/README.md

 If your documents reside in subdirectory of your repository, you need to specify its name using the `docSubdir` configuration option.
 The `repository` path _must_ be an absolute path pointing to the root of the repository.

+If you want your wiki server to only listen to your `localhost`, set the configuration key `localOnly` to true.

 Authentication
 --------------